 Fuelling A Digital World – Telecoms & Data Centres

-In this month’s blog, we look at red diesel fuel and its importance in today’s digital world!
+In this month’s blog post, we look at red diesel fuel and its importance in today’s digital world!

-Why is red diesel important to data centers & telecoms facilities?
+Why is red diesel important to data centres & telecoms facilities?

 In order for the internet (or a network) to store the information that essentially makes it up, there has to be several servers which can store the data, process it and distribute it around the network.
-A typical data center may contain 10 servers or thousands depending on their size or use.
-Data centers are classed into tiers in order of their capability and set up:
+A typical data centre may contain 10 servers or thousands depending on their size or use.
+Data centres are classed into tiers in order of their capability and set up:

-- Tier 1 – This is a basic data center which has the minimal responsibility of uptime and promises 99.671% availability.
+- Tier 1 – This is a basic data centre which has the minimal responsibility of uptime and promises 99.671% availability.
 It has non-redundant components which require downtime to the servers for maintenance.

-- Tier 2 – This level of data center meets or exceeds the requirements of a tier 1 data center and offers an uptime of 99.741%.
-The redundant components used can be removed and maintained without the data center going down.
+- Tier 2 – This level of data centre meets or exceeds the requirements of a tier 1 data centre and offers an uptime of 99.741%.
+The redundant components used can be removed and maintained without the data centre going down.

-- Tier 3 – A tier 3 data center meets or exceeds the tier 2 versions and offers promises more uptime (99.982%).
+- Tier 3 – A tier 3 data centre meets or exceeds the tier 2 versions and offers promises more uptime (99.982%).
 It consists of multiple distribution paths and equipment must be dual-powered.

-- Tier 4 – This is the highest level of data center and has the most stringent setup.
-It meets or exceeds tier 3 data centers and requires independently dual-powered equipment such as ventilation and cooling.
+- Tier 4 – This is the highest level of data centre and has the most stringent setup.
+It meets or exceeds tier 3 data centres and requires independently dual-powered equipment such as ventilation and cooling.
 It promises uptime of 99.995%.

-Why does a data center require back up power?
+Why does a data centre require back up power?

 At some point in your life, you have probably experienced the annoyance of a power cut.
 For a normal home, the issues which become evident due to a power cut tend to be the lack of television, trying to find a torch so you can see where you’re walking and possible food waste from the fridge freezer.